ajhorspl/startup/README.md

 - login: Then you login it takes you to the homepage.
 The username is displayed across the site until you log out.
 - database: Displays the current films and people who are paid for them (payees) are displayed.
 This is currently done using local storage
 - websocket data: Randomly adds a payee to the database to simulate another user updating the database simultaneously, until websocket is implemented
-- application logic: The user is able to add to the database as they find fit.
+- application logic: The user is able to add to the innteractive database as they find fit.